Contact Us

 There is something for everyone from those who go for the moveable equipment, to the body builders who almost exclusively use the calisthenics bars.
 If you want to maintain weight, lose weight, or gain weight, an outdoor gym has different types of equipment, in just the same way as an indoor gym.

-Use your own body weight to build strength on the bars, or the resistance ranges, or hop on a cardio piece to get your heart rate going and burn calories, or a combination of the two.
+Use your own body weight to build strength on the bars, or the resistance equipment, or hop on a cardio piece to get your heart rate going and burn calories, or a combination of the two.
 Be sure to take regular rest breaks, drink plenty of water, and if you are in any doubt about using the equipment, check with your GP first.

-Being outside in the fresh air has so many fantastic benefits.
+Exercising outside in the fresh air has so many fantastic benefits.
 Fresh air is good for your digestive system, it helps improve blood pressure and heart rate, strengthens your immune system, gives you more energy and a sharper mind and overall makes you feel happier.

-Add this to the benefits of natural daylight which has numerous health benefits such as boosting vitamin D, warding off seasonal depression and even improving your sleep and your daily exercise outdoors is guaranteed to set you off on the right track for the rest of the day!
+Add this to the benefits of natural daylight which has numerous health benefits such as boosting vitamin D, warding off seasonal depression and improving your sleep and your daily exercise outdoors is guaranteed to set you off on the right track for the rest of the day!

 Hop onto the local council or friends of green spaces websites in your local area and search for organised outdoor fitness events or regular meet ups.
 These can be a great opportunity to have fun, meet new people and keep active.